White Hair (Premature Greying)

 High-dose copper or stacked supplements

-Many comments discuss copper/B12/zinc/biotin; avoid high doses without medical guidance, especially for kids.
+Many wellness reports discuss copper/B12/zinc/biotin; avoid high doses without medical guidance, especially for kids.

 Early onset with other symptoms (hair loss, fatigue, anemia, thyroid symptoms)